 Just lately I’ve enjoyed colouring in my calendar weekends with new experiences and opportunities to meet people beyond my own circle.
 I still enjoy a Saturday night getting ready at 10pm to enjoy a cocktail on Ponsonby Rd but switching to a 10am ‘get ready’ time is taking on a new appeal.
 Particularly getting ready for fashion, music and sporting events like rugby, cricket or the Karaka Million.

-New to the calendar this year, is the highly anticipated Heineken Urban Polo.
-I attended the NZ Open for the first time out in Clevedon last year and until then, my only experience with the game was watching Vivian Ward turn heads in her wide brimmed hat on Pretty Woman.
-This month I’m excited to be a part of the Urban Polo, an urban take on the traditional game and an opportunity to open the sport up to a wider audience, bringing it into the inner city.
+I attended the NZ Open for the first time out in Clevedon last year and until then, my only experience with Polo was watching Vivian Ward turn heads in her wide brimmed hat on Pretty Woman.
+This month I experienced the Urban Polo, an urban take on the traditional game and an opportunity to open the sport up to a wider audience, bringing it into the inner city.
 Played on a significantly smaller field, Urban Polo brings its spectators closer to the game, ponies and action.

-With its mix of sunshine, social mingling, music and some of Auckland’s finest hospitality, the Heineken Urban Polo has established itself as one of summer’s most talked about events.
-The first event is popping up on Shore Road Reserve in Parnell, carrying on to Christchurch, Hamilton and Wellington in the following weeks.
+With its mix of sunshine, social mingling, music and some of Auckland’s finest hospitality, the Heineken Urban Polo has established itself as one of summer’s most talked about events, popping up in Auckland, Christchurch, Hamilton and Wellington.

 For those of you who are new to this sporting summer highlight like me, the guys at Urban Polo have shared a few tips to help get you through as if you are an event regular: